-Just north of the Nokomis Beach is the North Jetty Park, which is popular with fishermen and visitors enjoying the scenery.
+Just south of the Nokomis Beach is the North Jetty Park, which is popular with fishermen and visitors enjoying the scenery.
 Dolphins are often seen feeding here as well as manatees in winter.

 If you come with your bikes. you will enjoy pedaling Casey Key Road, which is so small and twisty that the speed limit posted in many places is 15 mph.
 This slow residential road makes a scenic ride by bike or even by car.

 For bicyclists, however, the real star is the nearby 10.7-mile Legacy Trail and its southern connector, the Venetian Waterways Trail.
 This trail system can be accessed 10 minutes from Casey Key at Laurel Park, 509 Collins Road, Nokomis.

 The Legacy Trail is one of the best traffic-free paved trails you will find in Florida.
 The quality of the trail is outstanding, the route is scenic nearly the whole way and it takes you to appealing destinations along the way.